 Annual Breakfast

 Each year the Women's Commission celebrates deserving members of the University community and takes a look back at our own achievements during the year.
-Graced by incredible speakers year after year, the breakfast kicks off with a warm greeting and presents both the May A. Brunson and Louise P. Mills Awards.
+Graced by incredible speakers year after year, the breakfast kicks off with a warm greeting and presents both the May A. Brunson, Louise P. Mills and Rita Deutsch Awards.

 May A. Brunson May Brunson was the University's second Dean of Women and served the University community from 1946 until her death in 1970.
 A graduate of Columbia University Teachers College and then on to pursue a Doctorate in Education and Student Personnel Administration.
 She began her career at the University as a Counselor for Women.
 She became Associate Dean of Women in 1954.
 This award was created for Dean Brunson and to recognize someone who has made outstanding contributions to improving the status of women at the University of Miami.